Anubhav Sinha

-Anubhav Sinha (born 22 June 1965) is an Indian film director, producer and writer who works in Hindi films.
-He is notable for movies like Ra.One, Tum Bin, Dus, Mulk, Article 15 and Thappad.
+Anubhav Sinha (born 22 June 1965) is an Indian film director, producer and writer known for his work in Hindi film industry.
+His films include Tum Bin (2001), Dus (2005) and Ra.One (2011).
+He also directed a series of socio-political films Mulk (2018), Article 15 (2019), Thappad (2020), Anek (2022) and Bheed (2023).
+His latest Netflix Series is IC 814: The Kandahar Hijack (2024).

-Early and personal life
+Early and education

-Sinha was born in Allahabad, India to Prem Govind Sinha and Sushila Sinha.
+Anubhav Sinha was born on Tuesday, June 22, 1965 in Allahabad (now Prayagraj), Uttar Pradesh, India to Prem Govind Sinha and Sushila Sinha.
 He went to school in Kalagarh, Garhwal, Government Inter College, Allahabad and Queen's College, Varanasi.
-Sinha completed his graduation in Mechanical Engineering from The Aligarh Muslim University in 1987.
+He completed his graduation in Mechanical Engineering from The Aligarh Muslim University in 1987.

-His wife Ratnaa Sinha is also a director who debuted with the 2017 film Shaadi Mein Zaroor Aana starring Rajkummar Rao and Kriti Kharbanda.

-His brother Anupam sinha is also a director who is known for his film Shukriya:_Till_Death_Do_Us_Apart starring Aftab Shivdasani and Shriya Saran.

 Career

-Sinha worked for two years in New Delhi as a theatre artist before moving to Mumbai on 4 December 1990.
+Sinha worked for one year in New Delhi as a theatre artist before moving to Mumbai on 4 December 1990.
+He began his career in the entertainment industry with TV shows like Sea Hawks and then a spate of music videos in the late 90s.
 He worked as an assistant director to Pankaj Parashar until 1994 before branching out as an independent director for television for Zee TV.
 He was noticed for his work on Shikast, the flagship show of the TV network in Mumbai.
 This was followed by the TV show Sea Hawks for UTV.
 Sea Hawks was the number one show for 35 weeks across all networks.
 72 episodes later, he turned to directing music videos.

 In 2000, he left working on music videos to start his first feature film Tum Bin.
 It starred Priyanshu Chatterjee, Sandali Sinha, Himanshu Malik and Raqesh Vashisth.
 It went on to become a major box-office success and has gained a cult status over the years.